lhbrichard/rumor-detection/README.md

 # Rumor-Detection
-The public code for paper **detection** which is accepted by DSAA 2020
+The public code for paper **A Graph Convolutional Encoder and Decoder Model for Rumor Detection** which is accepted by DSAA 2020

 # Table of Contents
 - data <br>